 Professional advice and representation can make a significant difference in whether a Small Claims Court case results in failure or success.Learn More

 The law of issue estoppel relates to legal matters previously disputed and involves the res judicata principles which is Latin for things decided.Learn More

 Limitation periods are time limits that restrict when legal proceedings may be commenced.
 In Ontario, generally, with some specific exceptions, the...Learn More

-Can a Plaintiff Allege Breach of Contract and Negligence In the Same Lawsuit?
-Including Allegations For Both Breach of Contract and Negligence Within the...Learn More
+Does the Court Process Allow Allegations of Breach of Contract and Negligence In the Same Lawsuit?
+Alleging Both Breach of Contract and Negligence In the...Learn More

 When a defendant seeks to rely upon the defence strategy that a lawsuit is statute barred for expiry of a limitation period, the defendant is required to...Learn More